|North Carolina, United States|

-Posted by Nathan Dow over 5 years ago
+Posted by Nathan Dow about 6 years ago

 The pictures below are of all the perennial plants and fruit trees I have on my property so far.
 More additions to come, especially in the fruit tree category.
 We're just trying to plan what trees we want and the best spot to plant them.

 Pic #1, Blueberries.
 I currently have 4 total plants.
 I want to add more, but since blueberry plants are expensive, I am going to attempt to take cuttings and make clones of the plants I already have later this year.

 Pic #2, Raspberries.
 It's kind of funny that we have bountiful black raspberries, because we didn't even plant it in our yard.
 Our best guess is that a bird flew overhead and just happened to poo in the best spot for the berry vines to grow.
 After 3 years, the vines have just exploded and there will be berries to eat for a few weeks very soon.
 We also have a younger red raspberry vine (not pictured) that is doing well, although not as big as the black raspberry vines.

 Pic #3, Grapes.
 Planted this vine a couple of years ago and it is setting fruit for the first time this year.
 It's growing up and across the fence seperating my yard from our neighbor's driveway.
 I'm sure there are some grapes forming on their side of the fence, but I don't mind sharing.
 I'm also attempting to use the vine to suppress the overgrowth of English Ivy on the edges of my yard.

 Pic #4, Mulberry.
 My wife pointed out just last year that we had a mulberry tree growing on a steep part of a hill on the back side of our property.
 I cleared away other young tree limbs to allow it to get more sunlight, and my wife gave it some composted chicken manure to help give it a boost.
 We already have lots of mulberries forming on the tree this year.